xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutors/git-submodules.md

 for GitHub only, you will have to adjust it if the package isn't hosted on GitHub.

-Tagged archive link looks like this:
+A tagged archive link looks like this:
 ```
 https://github.com/<repo owner>/<repo name>/archive/refs/tags/<TAG>.tar.gz
 ```

-Untagged archive link looks like this:
+An untagged archive link looks like this:
 ```
 https://github.com/<repo owner>/<repo name>/archive/<COMMIT>.tar.gz
 ```